stephy/CalendarPicker/README.md

 ## Development

-The source files are copied from the project root directory into `example/node_modules` using `npm run cp`.
+The source files are copied from the project root directory into `example` using `npm run cp`.
 If a source file is modified, it must be copied over again with `npm run cp`.